FAForever/fa/README.md

 Changelog
 ---------

-You can find the complete [changelog](changelog.md) in a separate file.
-There is an [alternative changelog](http://patchnotes.faforever.com/) particular for balance patches in a more user-friendly format.
+Here is the complete [changelog](changelog.md).
+There is an [alternative changelog](http://patchnotes.faforever.com/) particularly for balance patches in a user-friendly.

 Contributing
 ------------

 There are instructions [in English](setup/readme.md) and [in Russian](setup/readme-russian.md) to help you set up a development environment.
-It is useful to read the [contribution guidelines](CONTRIBUTING.md) and the [translation guidelines](loc/guidelines.md) if you introduce translations.
+Please read the [contribution guidelines](CONTRIBUTING.md) and the [translation guidelines](loc/guidelines.md) prior to your first PR.